12 genera

 Origin: Native

-Distribution: Occurring chiefly east of the Cascades crest in Washington; British Columbia south to Santa Cruz County, California, east to Idaho and Colorado.
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia to Santa Cruz County, California, east to Montana and Colorado.

 Habitat: Moist to rather dry and rocky, open coniferous forests.